EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

 The app mounts directories from the back-end into RStudio Server at `/safe_data`, `/safe_outputs` and `/scratch` .
 For more information on these directories, see [Sharing files between a back-end and a container](../containers.md#sharing-files-between-a-back-end-and-a-container).

-This app also mounts your home directory on the back-end into RStudio Server at `/root/work`.
-Any directories and files you create within this mount will be available in your home directory on the back-end.
+Your home directory is mounted within RStudio Server at the same location.
+Any directories and files you create within your home directory within RStudio Server will be available in your home directory on the back-end, and vice-versa.

-You should create any R scripts and configuration files, or download any R packages into `/root/work` so that they will persist when the app stops and are available the next time you run it.
+You should create any R scripts and configuration files, or download any R packages into directories within your home directory so that they are available the next time you run the app.

 !!!
 Warning

-    **Only** files within these mounted directories are available within the container, **only** files created within these directories will be persisted when the container is deleted, and, any files created outside of these directories within the container will be **deleted** when the container is deleted.
+    Any files created outside of these directories will be **deleted** when the app stops.

 ---

 ## Accessing files outside the scope of your home directory

-A feature of RStudio Server is that it constrains your ability to browse directories and files above your home directory (`/root` within the container) within some menu commands and panels.
+A feature of RStudio Server is that it constrains your ability to browse directories and files above your home directory within some menu commands and panels.
 This includes the `/safe_data`, `/safe_outputs`, and `/scratch` directories.

 You can access these directories as follows:

-* `/safe_outputs` and `/scratch` can be accessed via `/root/work` in `safe_outputs` and `scratch/rstudio/SESSION_ID` respectively i.e., the directories mounted onto `/safe_outputs` and `/scratch`.
+* `/safe_outputs` and `/scratch` can be accessed via your home directory in `safe_outputs` and `scratch/rstudio/SESSION_ID` respectively i.e., the directories mounted onto `/safe_outputs` and `/scratch`.
 * **File** menu, **Open File** menu option:
     * Enter the directory or file path into the **Open File** dialog, **File name** field.
     * Click **Open**.